MRtrix3/mrtrix3/docs/reference/commands/fixelhistogram.rst

 -  **-bins num** Manually set the number of bins to use to generate the histogram.

+-  **-template file** Use an existing histogram file as the template for histogram formation

 -  **-mask image** Calculate the histogram only within a mask image.

 -  **-ignorezero** ignore zero-valued data during histogram construction.